TheDreadClimber/ClimbingBookTemplate/README.md

 2. **Edit the content files**
    - `chapters.tex` → Add or organize your main book chapters.
    - `Introduction.tex` → Write the book’s introduction.
-   - `frontmatter.tex` → Customize title page, table of contents, dedication, etc.
-   - `backmatter.tex` → Add bibliography, index, or appendices.
+   - `config.inc` → Specify the configurable options.

 3. **Compile the book**
    Run LaTeX (e.g., `pdflatex` or `xelatex`) on `main.tex`: